oualabadmins/lab_deploy/max-base-config_x-vm/README.md

 ## Changelog

-* **7/17/2018**: Original commit, derived from https://github.com/oualabadmins/lab_deploy/tree/master/tlg-base-config_x-vm.
++ **7/17/2018**: Original commit, derived from https://github.com/oualabadmins/lab_deploy/tree/master/tlg-base-config_x-vm.
 Configured to use the Win10 gallery image instead of the original custom image requirement.
-* **7/19/2018**: Updated to allow choice of tenant subnet CIDR address, and added separate parameters for server and client VM size.
++ **7/19/2018**: Updated to allow choice of tenant subnet CIDR address, and added separate parameters for server and client VM size.
++ **7/31/2018**: Added :443 inbound to NSG security rules.